 The potential function and phase line diagram of the deterministic model (\ref{Det2M}) are presented in Figure \ref{poten1}.
-As can be seen from Figure \ref{poten1}b, the potential functions have flat-bottom near the bifurcation when $\frac{d\al}{dt}\sim 0$, and it shows monostable potential well.
+As can be seen from Figure \ref{poten1}b, the potential functions have flat-bottom near the bifurcation when $\frac{d\al}{dt}\sim 0$, and it shows mono-stable potential well.
 The potential function has one maximum corresponds to the unstable state and one minimum corresponds to the stable state of the population.

-Figure \ref{sample-M2} plots the result of a numerical simulation of the model (\ref{SDEBMLM1}) with $\epsilon=0$.
-From this Figure we can see that the sample path is positive solution and also bounded below by $k_1$ and bounded above by $k_2$.
-Here parameters $s=0.5$, $k_1=0.8$, $k_2=1.2$ and $\beta=5$ are fixed.
+Figure \ref{sample-M2} plots the result of a numerical simulation of the model (\ref{SDEBMLM1}).
+From this Figure we can see that the sample paths are positive solutions and also bounded below by $k_1$ and bounded above by $k_2$.
+Here parameters $s=0.5$, $k_1=0.8$, $k_2=1.2$, $\alpha=1.5,$ and $\beta=5$ are fixed.

-The numerical solution of the probability density function $P$ for the FPE of the solution of the system in (\ref{SDEBMLM1}) is presented in Fig. \ref{FPE-M2} with fixed values of $\sigma=0$ and $x_0=0.5.$\\ \textbf{\emph{Impact of the parameter $\beta$}}: In Fig. \ref{FPE-M2}a, we plot the probability density function $P$ at different values of $\beta$.
+The numerical solution of the probability density function $P$ for the FPE of the solution of the system in (\ref{SDEBMLM1}) is presented in Fig. \ref{FPE-M2} with fixed values of $\lambda=0$ and $x_0=0.5.$\\ \textbf{\emph{Impact of the parameter $\beta$}}: In Fig. \ref{FPE-M2}a, we plot the probability density function $P$ at different values of $\beta$.
 From this Figure, we observe that as $\beta$ increases, $P$ decreases.\\ \textbf{\emph{Impact of the parameter $\alpha$}}: The stationary probability density functions of the system (\ref{SDEBMLM1}) are plotted in Fig. \ref{FPE-M2}b for various values of $\alpha$.
 For larger stability index, the larger stationary probability density. \\ \textbf{\emph{Dependence of different $\epsilon$}}: Next, we observe the dependence of the density function $P$ for different values of noise intensity $\epsilon$ which are plotted in Fig. \ref{FPE-M2}c.
 The larger $\epsilon$ produces small $P$, i.e., as the noise intensity $\epsilon$ increases, the stationary probability density decreases and its existing peak decreases in height.\\ \textbf{\emph{Impact of the parameter $s$}}: From Figure \ref{FPE-M2}d, we can see that the probability density function $P$ evolves from higher kurtosis to the lower one, as $s$ value increases.
 It means that for a larger value of $s$, the shape of $P$ becomes flatter.

 Comparing with the results in Figure \ref{FPE-M2}, we can observe that it needs a small value of noise intensity $\epsilon$, $s$ and $\beta$ to induce a transition in the non-Gaussian case.